Persie0/SimplyTranslate-dart/README.md

   print(textResult);
   //He walks fast.

-  ///long form to also get definitions and single word translations var Gtranslation = await GoogleTranslator.translate(
+  ///long form to also get definitions and single word translations and switching to next instance var Gtranslation = await GoogleTranslator.translate(
       "The dispositions were very complicated and difficult.",
       from: 'en',
-      to: 'de');
+      to: 'de',
+      instanceMode: InstanceMode.Loop);

   ///get whole Text translation
   ///Returns String